Nardong Putik

-Leonardo Malihan Manicio (March 25, 1925 – October 10, 1971), better known through his alias Nardong Putik ("Nardo of the Mud"), was a Filipino gangster from Cavite province.
-Manicio famously credited his ability to survive and escape numerous ambushes and gunfights to his anting-anting (amulet).
+Leonardo Malihan Manicio (March 25, 1923 – October 10, 1971), better known through his alias Nardong Putik ("Nardo of the Mud"), was a Filipino gangster who mainly operated in the province of Cavite.
+He famously credited his ability to survive and escape numerous ambushes and gunfights to his anting-anting (amulet).

 Background

-Manicio was born on March 25, 1925, in Sabang, Dasmariñas, Cavite.
-Leonardo's baptism as an infant have Jose Barzaga as godfather or padrino/ninong who belong to a wealthy clan whose scions were prominent lawyers, land owners and politicians in the town.
-His father Juan Manicio was a farmer and politician of some consequence in his town and enjoyed a long time affiliation centered on the prominent Carungcong, Mangubat, and Barzaga families.
+Manicio was born on March 25, 1923, in Sabang, Dasmariñas City, Cavite.
+When Leonardo was baptized as an infant, he had Jose Barzaga as godfather, belonging to a wealthy clan whose scions were prominent lawyers, land owners and politicians in the town.
+His father Juan Manicio was a farmer and politician of some consequence in his town and enjoyed a long time affiliation with the prominent Carungcong, Mangubat and Barzaga families.

-Due to his father's alliance with the Barzagas, his father Juan Manicio became a target and was murdered and robbed of his livestock in their home in 1944 by his political rivals who belonged an armed guerilla group under Col. Emiliano De La Cruz from Barrio Paliparan, Dasmariñas (14th Infantry Unit).
-De La Cruz had been vying for control over turf in Dasmariñas with a rival armed guerilla unit under Col. Estanislao Mangubat Carungcong (4th Infantry Regiment), and in these circumstances Putik sought revenge for the injustices his family had suffered at the hands of these cattle rustlers.
+Due to his father's alliance with the Barzagas, his father Juan Manicio became a target, and was murdered and robbed of his livestock in their home in 1944 by political rivals who belonged to an armed guerilla group under Col. Emiliano De La Cruz from Barrio Paliparan, Dasmariñas (14th Infantry Unit).
+De La Cruz had been vying for control over turf in Dasmariñas with a rival armed guerilla unit under Col. Estanislao Mangubat Carungcong (4th Infantry Regiment), and in these circumstances, Manicio sought revenge for the injustices his family had suffered.

-As a result, Manicio was drawn into factional politics in Dasmariñas and was soon appointed as a police officer in Dasmariñas by then Mayor Felicisimo Carungcong in 1944 and enlisted as a fully armed retainer of the powerful clique of families in Dasmariñas the Carungcong-Mangubat-Barzaga alliance, and with his new capacity one by one his fathers murderers were brought to justice.
-Putik was married to Feliciana but had many common-law wives.
-He had one known son, Leonardo, Jr. and two known daughters, Angelita and Estrellita with his legal wife.
+As a result, Manicio was drawn into factional politics in Dasmariñas, and was soon appointed as a police officer by Mayor Felicisimo Carungcong in 1944.
+He then enlisted as a fully armed retainer of the powerful clique of families in Dasmariñas (the Carungcong-Mangubat-Barzagas).
+With his new capacity, one by one, his fathers murderers were brought to justice.
+Manicio was married to Feliciana but had many common-law wives.
+He had one known son, Leonardo Jr., and two known daughters, Angelita and Estrellita with his legal wife.